 Can’t decide between blueberry pie or lemon cream pie?
 Then be like me and try this Fresh Blueberry and Lemon Cream Pie; it’s divine!

 When I posted this Blackberry Bramble cocktail the other day, I lamented how some want to rush the advent of Fall and I’m just the opposite.
 Stay summer, stay.
 Please?
-Well, it’s not just about my summer cocktails but some favorite summer foods too.
+Well, it’s not just about my summer cocktails but some favorite summer foods too, like this Fresh Blueberry and Lemon Cream Pie.
 I love to barbecue and I love the incredible selection of fruits available during summer and now that I’ve made this pie, I want more time to make it again!

 Luckily our group for Progressive Eats is on the same page and this month features recipes to help you celebrate the last long weekend of the summer, Labor Day!
 We’ve got a great mix of recipes from appetizer to desserts and hosting this month is Jane from The Heritage Cook.

-My intent when I did this was not even planning ahead for a holiday weekend, it was simply to make dessert for company.
+My intent when I made this Fresh Blueberry and Lemon Cream Pie was not even planning ahead for a holiday weekend, it was simply to make dessert for company.
 I had blueberries and I had lemons and I vacillated between the two so in a moment of not being able to be decisive, I decided to do both!
 I was having company arrive in town for a short visit and I wanted to offer my guests a homemade dessert and thought either of these choices would be good.

 I still made two pies, just two of the same pies.
 They were perfection; that combination of lemon and berries was meant to be.
 Pop in the refrigerator for a couple of hours or overnight and finish with some whipped cream.
 Oh my YUM!

 You know the drill around here right?
-After the Timlick’s left and doggone it, actually took their sweet dog Chase with them, I put the word out on the Facebook group for my street that there was pie.
+After the Timlick’s left and doggone it, actually took their sweet dog Chase with them, I put the word out on the Facebook group for my street that there was Fresh Blueberry and Lemon Cream Pie.
 It took no time at all before there was no pie.
 I am having a barbecue for the neighbors here in a couple of weeks.
 These will be made again and shared again and I urge you to do the same for your Labor Day get togethers.
 Or for your family.
 Or let’s be honest, make one just for you and call your neighbors too…or not!

 Labor Day Holiday Weekend Favorites